googlemaps/gmp-firebase-extensions/firestore-geocode-address/PREINSTALL.md

 });
 ```

-### Calculate the best driving time between two addresses
+### Estimate the best driving time between two addresses

 If an origin and destination are provided to the collection, the extension calls the Distance Matrix API to calculate the best driving time between two addresses.

-This extension will calculate bestDrivingTime information based on the provided origin and destination addresses.
+This extension will estimate bestDrivingTime information based on the provided origin and destination addresses.

 ```javascript
 admin.firestore().collection('address_book').add({